aramisgithub/questpresentation/script/document.md

 ## Odyssey

 Athena, the goddess of wisdom, crafts, and battle is Odysseus' guide.
-Sh wants to help Odysseus, though she has been instructed not to by the other gods.
+She wants to help Odysseus, though she has been instructed not to by the other gods.
 She takes pity on him while other gods forsake Odysseus for this very reason.
 Athena constantly saves him from death while giving him guidance.